 What to avoid?

-They should also limit the consumption of caffeinated drinks and instead have calming like ginger and ashwaganda.
+They should also limit the consumption of caffeinated drinks and instead have to calm down like ginger and ashwagandha.